cbohara/ssh_guide/README.txt

     transfers file on remote shell.ips.com machine called printme.pdf to local machine filename from source machine doesn’t have to match destination machine known hosts

+sftp
+    uses SSH protected channel for data transfer multiple commands for copying files can be invoked within a single session

+known hosts
+    the first time you log into a new remote machine it may report its never seen the machine before protects against man-in-the-middle attacks
+    each SSH server has a secret unique ID = host key = IDs itself to the client the first time you connect to the remote host a public counterpart of the host key gets copied + stored to local machine each time you connect to remote machine SSH client checks the remote host ID using the public key